sinai-dev/sinai-dev.github.io/Custom/ItemVisuals.md

 <SpecialItemVisuals>
 <!-- etc... -->
 ```

+# Custom Visual Prefabs

+There are two parts to setting up your custom Visual Prefabs.

+## Creating the AssetBundle

+!> <b>Note:</b> You must use the same version of the Unity Editor that Outward uses to build your asset bundles.
+Currently, this is <b>[Unity 2018.4.8](https://download.unity3d.com/download_unity/9bc9d983d803/Windows64EditorInstaller/UnitySetup64-2018.4.8f1.exe)</b>.

+First, make sure you are familiar with the [AssetBundle Workflow](https://docs.unity3d.com/Manual/AssetBundles-Workflow.html) in the Unity Editor as well as working with [SL Pack AssetBundles](SL-Packs#assetbundles).

+Secondly, note that custom visual prefabs for <b>Armor</b> or <b>Bows</b> is not supported yet.
+If you figure it out, please let me know!
+You need to work out how to use the game's SkinnedMeshRenderer and Human_v.fbx rig to set up your own armor .fbx correctly with Blender.

+For standard Item Visual prefabs, all you have to do is:
+* Create a <b>GameObject</b> out of your model.
+* Add a <b>BoxCollider</b> to this gameobject

+!> <b>Important!</b> <ul><li>Make sure that the <b>scale</b> of your base Transform is <b>(1.0, 1.0, 1.0)</b>.</li><li>If you need to scale the model, use the "Import Settings" on the .fbx in the Unity Editor.</li><li>Use the "Position", "Rotation", "RotationOffset" and "PositionOffset" settings on the SL_Item template to position and rotate the visuals.

+Once you set that up, build it to an asset bundle and put it in your `[MyPack]/AssetBundles/` folder.

+## Set the SL_ItemVisual

+Once you've created the AssetBundle, you'll need to set the `Prefab_SLPack`, `Prefab_AssetBundle` and `Prefab_Name` in the SL_ItemVisual template.
+See above for more details.

 # AssetBundle Textures
 SideLoader supports setting textures from an AssetBundle.
 This is mainly used for bulk texture changes, since doing so with .png files would take an extremely long time.